shibatch/tlfloat/CODE_OF_CONDUCT.md

 free lunch.
 In other words, the reason developers "burn out" is not because the funds are nowhere to be found, but because the funds do not reach them.
-In some cases, companies are making huge profits by using OSS.
+In some cases, companies are making huge profits by using FOSS.
 If we can get these funds to reach the developers, the problem can be solved.